QiCai1995/CNN-Photography-Genres/README.md

 ## Next Steps

-Model Deployment, develop good UX/UI elements for photography genre classifier on an web app for an art galley/museum or stock photography platform.
+Model Deployment, develop good UX/UI elements for a photography genre classifier on a web app for an art gallery/museum or stock photography platform.

 Continuously evaluate and monitor the model's performance to ensure it maintains high accuracy over time.